tylim88/Discord-Help-My-Please-101/README.md

 Become the Master of code pasting and code screen shoot in Discord.

-Present your problem clearly reduce both you and your helpers blood pressure.
+Present your problem clearly to reduce both you and your helpers blood pressure.

 Getting help is hard, don't make it harder for your helpers!